tsuru/tsuru/docs/using/procfile.rst

 Procfile
 ++++++++

-`Procfile` is a simple text files that describe the components required to run an applications.
+`Procfile` is a simple text file called `Procfile` that describe the components required to run an applications.
 It is the way to tell to `tsuru` how to run your applications.